WFBC-FM

-WFBC-FM (93.7 MHz) is a Top 40 (CHR) station licensed to Greenville, South Carolina and serving the Upstate and Western North Carolina regions, including Greenville, Spartanburg, and Asheville, North Carolina.
+WFBC-FM (93.7 MHz) is a Top 40 (CHR) station licensed to Greenville, South Carolina, and serving the Upstate and Western North Carolina regions, including Greenville, Spartanburg, and Asheville, North Carolina.
 The Audacy, Inc. outlet is licensed by the Federal Communications Commission (FCC) to broadcast with an ERP of 100 kW.
-The station goes by the name B93.7 and its current slogan is "The #1 for Hit Music."
+The station goes by the name B93.7.

-The station's transmitter is located on Caesar's Head mountain in South Carolina.
+The station's transmitter is located on Caesars Head Mountain in northern Greenville County.
 WFBC-FM has coverage in almost all of Upstate South Carolina (includes the Piedmont and Foothills), parts of Northeast Georgia, and parts of Western North Carolina.
 This station can be heard as far east as Charlotte, North Carolina, as far south as Irmo, South Carolina, as far north as Greeneville, Tennessee, and as far southwest as Athens, Georgia.
 Its studios are in Greenville.